raganwald/raganwald.github.com/_posts/2016-04-22-the-genuine-javascript-sieve-of-eratosthenes.md

 const Primes = compact(sieve(range(2)));
 {% endhighlight %}

-This is naïve in the sense that it mimics what a child does when the sieve is explained to them for the first time.
-Given a big table of numbers, they start crossing them out using what we know to be modulo arithmetic: They scan forward number by number, counting as they go:
+Althea chimed in: "Naïve is right!
+This mimics what a child does when the sieve is explained to them for the first time.
+Given a big table of numbers, they start crossing them out using what we know to be modulo arithmetic: They scan forward number by number, counting as they go:"

 > One TWO (cross out), one TWO (cross out), one TWO (cross out), ...
 >